2026 – 33rd Legislative Priorities

 Requires the Department of Corrections and Rehabilitation to provide a certificate of rehabilitation to offenders who have satisfied all sentencing and post-release requirements.
 Requires the Department of Corrections and Rehabilitation to work with government and private stakeholders to conduct public education regarding the certificates.
 Authorizes the Department of Corrections and Rehabilitation to work with state agencies to increase offenders’ eligibility for security clearance in post-release employment with the State.
 Appropriates funds.
 Effective 7/1/3000.
 (HD1)

-SUPPORT w/ RESERVATIONS (H ) 2/12/2026 – Reported from PBS (Stand.
-Com.
-Rep. No. 223-26) as amended in HD 1, recommending passage on Second Reading and referral to LAB.
+SUPPORT w/ RESERVATIONS (H ) 2/12/2026 – Passed Second Reading as amended in HD 1 and referred to the committee(s) on LAB with none voting aye with reservations; none voting no (0) and none excused (0).
 MURAOKA, ALCOS, BELATTI, GARCIA, IWAMOTO, KILA, KUSCH, MATSUMOTO, REYES ODA PBS, LAB, FIN

 SB2381